 We found 5 family medicine practitioners who accept Coventry Bronze near Ashland, KY.

-Dr. Kathleen Murray is a family medicine practitioner.
-Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Murray takes.
-She studied medicine at Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine.
+Dr. Kathleen Murray is a family practitioner in Ironton, OH.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Murray honors.
+She is a graduate of Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine.